leakko/my-portfolio-CAA/README.md

+**FICTIONAL PERSONAL PORTFOLIO** <br/>
-**This is my fictional personal portofolio** *Practical Continuous Assesment Activity - [Techniques for Software Application Development Degree](https://studies.uoc.edu/en/bachelors-degrees/software-development/presentation)*
+*This is a Continuous Assesment Activity of the [Techniques for Software Application Development Degree](https://studies.uoc.edu/en/bachelors-degrees/software-development/presentation)*